Longevity research for healthier and longer lifespans

 • Take regular blood tests (preferably at least every 3-6 months) to make sure your levels are not too low or too high.

-• Try to take supplements alongside food, especially fat-rich alternatives (olive oil or yoghurt for example).
+• Try to take supplements alongside food, especially fat-rich alternatives (olive oil, avocado, or yoghurt for example).
 It helps with absorption of some supplements.

-• Incorporate one supplement at a time and assess whether they give you side effects.
+• Incorporate one supplement at a time and assess if they give you side effects.

 • Speak with your medical doctor to make sure that you can take the supplements at certain doses, given your health status and medications.